 Uncover the crust and cook the crust for 10 more minutes to set the crust.

 In a large mixing bowl,Marscapone and pumpkin with a hand mixer until combined.

-Add sugar and salt, egg, yolks, milk, and melted butter, and beat until combined.
+Add sugar, egg, yolks, milk, and melted butter, and beat until combined.

 Finally, add the vanilla, cinnamon, ginger, cloves, and nutmeg and beat until fully smooth.